mandle420/DCS_Standalone_on_linux/README.md

 https://github.com/markx86/opentrack-launcher?tab=readme-ov-file#with-Steam-flatpak

 # Installing Mods
-If you are using Lutris/Steam, just navigate to the Original prefix and install them as you would on windows
+If you are using Lutris/Steam, just navigate to the Original prefix and install them as you would on Windows